YS Symbols

 I've figured it out but I can't explain why right now.

-Let's just say that if
+Let's just say that if is special

 .